vectranetworks/var/third_party_clients/README.md

 To see documentation relative to specific third party integrations, navigate to the relevant folder.

-# Third party integration interface
+# Third party integration abstract class

 The [third_party_interface.py](./third_party_interface.py) file contains the definition of the abstract class which every third party integration client must implement.